jimasp/behave-vsc/README.md

 - *When will this extension have a release version?*

   - When the code is more stable.
-At the moment the code is subject to rewrites/refactoring which makes bugs more likely.
+At the moment the code is subject to rewrites/refactoring which makes breaking changes (and bugs) more likely.

 ---